-Awardees will receive up to $800 in travel funds to attend the ASA Section on Teaching & Learning’s pre-conference workshop held the day before the annual ASA meeting and enrollment in the Teaching & Learning section (assuming ASA membership).
+Awardees will receive $800 in travel funds to attend the ASA Section on Teaching & Learning’s pre-conference workshop held the day before the annual ASA meeting and enrollment in the Teaching & Learning section (assuming ASA membership).
 New sociology instructors, those who have taught courses at a community college, college, or university for four years or less, are welcome to apply.

 A key goal of this award, named in honor of the award’s co-founder and long-time organizer Keith Roberts, is to welcome new sociology instructors into the Teaching and Learning Community.
 Therefore, instructors from institutions that do not offer much training in teaching will have priority.
 The award committee will give an additional limited number of awards to new instructors who have already shown leadership in the Teaching and Learning community (e.g., leading teaching workshops, publishing in Teaching Sociology).
 Those awardees may be asked to help lead portions of the preconference.

 To apply for a 2020 award, complete the application at the link below by the deadline of February 28, 2020.

 The workshop, Persistence and Resistance in the Academy: Addressing Inequality and Power to Increase Student Learning, will be held from 8 a.m.-5 p.m. on Friday, August 7 at the site of the 2020 ASA conference.

 Congratulations to the 2019 SAGE Teaching Innovations & Professional Development Award Recipients!

 Alana Gillis - University of North Carolina at Chapel Hill

 Sarah Hupp Williamson - North Carolina State University

 Rodica Lisnic - University of Arkansas-Fayetteville